microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

 		"tech@contoso.com"
 	)
 }
-Update-MgOrganization -OrganizationId $organizationId -BodyParameter $params
+Update-MgBetaOrganization -OrganizationId $organizationId -BodyParameter $params
 ```

-This example shows how to use the Update-MgOrganization Cmdlet.
+This example shows how to use the Update-MgBetaOrganization Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS